Remote Locations Require Unique SolutionsWed, 02/22/2017 - 17:17

 Q: How do you adapt your products to the different conditions found in the country?

-Q: How do you ensure your products comply with local construction standards?
+Q: How do you ensure your products comply with local regulations regarding construction standards?